 - 1/4 tsp Fine Sea Salt

-- 1 Recipe of Single Crust Pastry for Coconut Oil Pie Crust* Or use my butter, buttermilk pie dough - see note
+- 1 Recipe for Single Pie Crust Pastry Use coconut oil pie crust* for dairy free Or use my butter, buttermilk pie dough - see note

 - In a large mixing bowl, throughly mix the cherries, brown sugar, corn starch, extract, lemon zest and juice, and salt together so that no white patches of the starch remain.
 Set aside.